mafila/psolver/README.md

 ```

 ## performance
-Simple puzzles (cube223, cube222, pyraminx, skewb and cube333gear) are solved in an optimal way
+Simple puzzles (cube223, cube222, pyraminx, skewb and cube333gear) are solved in an optimal way in several milliseconds

 cube333 uses modified Kociemba's two-phase algorithm, it takes about 9 seconds